aircrack-ng/aircrack-ng/README.md

                    Note: Each script has its own dependencies.

 * **with-gcrypt**:   Use libgcrypt crypto library instead of the default OpenSSL.
-                And also use internal fast sha1 implementation (borrowed from GIT) Dependency (Debian): libgcrypt20-dev
+                And also use internal fast sha1 implementation (borrowed from GIT).
+                Dependency (Debian): libgcrypt20-dev

 * **with-duma**:	Compile with DUMA support.
-DUMA is a library to detect buffer overruns and under-runs.
+DUMA is a library to detect buffer overruns and underruns.
-            	Dependencies (debian): duma
+            	Dependency (Debian): duma

-* **disable-libnl**:  Set-up the project to be compiled without libnl (1 or 3).
+* **disable-libnl**:  Set up the project to be compiled without libnl (1 or 3).
 Linux option only.

 * **without-opt**:  Do not enable stack protector (on GCC 4.9 and above).